inab/software-id-goldstandard/README.md

 codebook.md                # Human-readable description of the dataset convert_xlsx_to_jsonl.py   # Reproducible converter from XLSX → JSONL
-validate.py.               # little script to validate JSONL records
+validate.py.               # little script to validate JSONL records annotation_rationale.md    # decision criteria used during the annotation
 ```

 ## Generating the JSONL dataset